Trump administration family separation policy: Congressional hearings

 In February 2019, the House held the first of three planned hearings to bring renewed scrutiny to the events and effects surrounding the Trump zero tolerance policy.
 Secretary Alex Azar refused a request to testify and Secretary Kirstjen Nielsen said she would appear at the second hearing in March.
 Jonathan White, who oversaw the care of minors for HHS, testified that neither he nor any other career person in the department's Office of Refugee Resettlement (ORR) had been informed of the new Trump policy and if they had they would not have supported it.
 He warned that "Separating children from their parents poses significant risks of traumatic psychological injury to the child.
 The consequences of separation for many children will be lifelong."

 The second meeting was held on March 6.
-The committee questioned Kirsten Nielsen about the treatment of migrants along the border and her claims that the Trump administration never had a family separation policy.
-Nielsen denied that the administration intended to separate families but was merely enforcing US law: "The point of it was to increase prosecutions for those breaking the law."
+The committee questioned Nielsen about the treatment of migrants along the border and her claims that the Trump administration never had a family separation policy.
+Nielsen denied that the administration intended to separate families but was merely enforcing U.S. law: "The point of it was to increase prosecutions for those breaking the law."
 When questioned about the "cages", as they have been called, used as enclosures at a Border Control facility, Nielsen replied, "Sir, they're not cages."

-Continuing family separations reported

-There have been various media reports that the Trump administration had continued the family separation policy even after a court had ordered in June 2018 to put an end to routine family separations.
-Some of the reports included USA Today in February 2019, The Boston Globe in March 2019, Los Angeles Times in April 2019, CBS News in May 2019, and Houston Chronicle in June 2019.
-In March 2019, the government reported to Judge Sabraw that 245 children were removed from their families, in some cases without clear documentation undertaken to track them in order to reunite them with their parents.

-In April 2019, officials in the Trump administration alleged that since around the end of 2018, Trump had repeatedly attempted to convince Department of Homeland Security Secretary Kirstjen Nielsen to resume and extend family separations regardless of legality and despite public concerns.
-Nielsen announced that she was leaving her position as department head on April 7, 2019.
-Two days later, Trump denied reports he planned to renew and expand his family separation policy, asserting "President Obama had child separation.
-Take a look—the press knows it, you know it, we all know it.
-I'm the one that stopped it."
-In contrast to the Trump systematic family separation policy to deter migrants from entering the US, the Obama separation policy was used only in instances when the child's safety was in question or the adult had a prior criminal conviction.